-Self-Advocacy: Self-advocacy refers to an individual's ability to effectively communicate, convey, negotiate or assert his or her own interests, desires, needs, and rights.
+Self-advocacy/representation: Self-advocacy or self-representation refers to an individual's ability to effectively communicate, convey, negotiate or assert his or her own interests, desires, needs, and rights.
 It means understanding your strengths and needs, identifying your personal goals, knowing your legal rights and responsibilities, and communicating these to others.

 Click here for an overview of some relevant legal frameworks for advocacy in DRR.